nhsx/digital-health-insights/index.md

 <p>A quarter (25%) of patients who used their GP practice's website found that it was 'not easy' to look for information or access services, compared with 22% in 2018.
 This increase was sharper for those aged 75 and over [<a href="https://gp-patient.co.uk/">2</a>].</p>

-<p><strong>Figure 5.</strong> The proportion of survey respondents aged 75 and over that found it 'not easy' to use their GP practice's website to look for information or access services (where 'Not easy' = 'Not very easy' + 'Not at all easy') Source: GP Patient Survey 2021.</p>
+<p><strong>Figure 5.</strong> The proportion of survey respondents aged 75 and over that found it 'not easy' to use their GP practice's website to look for information or access services (where 'Not easy' = 'Not very easy' + 'Not at all easy').
+Source: GP Patient Survey 2021.</p>

 {% include ease_of_use.html %}